-We have created a Disaster Recovery plan and Business Continuity suite for small businesses employing less than 50 employees.
-There is always a discussion why does a small business need a Business Continuity plan?
+We have created a Disaster Recovery Plan and Business Continuity suite for small businesses employing less than 50 employees.
+There is always a discussion about why does a small business need a Business Continuity plan?

 Benefits of Creating Business Continuity Plan:

-- Meet the compliance requirement of government legislations.
+- Meet the compliance requirement of government legislation.

 - Effective business continuity management can help businesses demonstrate that they are managing their business risks and so help to secure lower insurance premiums.

-- Business Continuity plan will show your investors that you take business seriously, that you are prepared and desire to maintain productivity regardless of difficulty.
+- A business Continuity plan will show your investors that you take the business seriously, that you are prepared, and desire to maintain productivity regardless of difficulty.

 - Having a BC plan can help get you more business.
 If you own a small business and hope to become a supplier or subcontractor to a Fortune 1000 company or certain government entities, you will quickly find that they require your company to have a BC plan before awarding you any contract.

-- Business continuity plan can significantly reduce your loses if ever you are hit by disaster.
+- A business continuity plan can significantly reduce your losses if ever you are hit by a disaster.

-Our complete template suite for Business Continuity Plan for Small Business includes following templates:
+Our complete template suite for Business Continuity Plan for Small Business includes the following templates:

 Business Impact Analysis